Dragonet: Genera

+The fossil genus †Protonymus Sytchevskaya & Prokofiev, 2007 is known from fossil skeletons from the Middle Miocene of Krasnodar, Russia.
+Based on its morphology, it appears to be among the most primitive of the Callionymidae.
+Outside of this genus, as well as a single Callionymus species (C. macrocephalus) and an alleged Diplogrammus specimen, fossil skeletons of this family are extremely rare.
+Otoliths assigned to Callionymus are known dating back to the Middle Eocene.

 Description

 These "little dragons" are generally very colorful and possess cryptic patterns.
 Their bodies are elongated and scaleless.
 A large preopercular spine is characteristic of this fish, and has been reported to be venomous in some species.
 All fins are large, showy and elongated; the first high dorsal fin usually has four spines; in males, the first of these spines may be further adorned with filamentous extensions.
 Dragonets have flattened, triangular heads with large mouths and eyes; their tail fins are fan-shaped and tapered.

 The largest species, the longtail dragonet (Callionymus gardineri) reaches a length of 30 cm.
 At the other end of the spectrum, the Saint Helena dragonet (Callionymus sanctaehelenae) reaches a length of just 2 cm.
 Many species exhibit marked sexual dimorphism: males and females are coloured and patterned differently from each other, and (in addition to the spine filament) males have a much higher dorsal fin.
 This difference is extreme in the high-finned dragonet (Synchiropus rameus).